woohoolabs/yin-middleware/README.md

 ## Install

-To install this library, run the command below and you will get the latest version:
+You need [Composer](https://getcomposer.org) to install this library.
+Run the command below and you will get the latest
+version:

 ```bash
 $ composer require woohoolabs/yin-middlewares